The purpose of GPU computing in MATLAB® is to speed up your

 element-wise parts of your application, make use of GPU library functions,

 If you have a purely element-wise function, you can improve

 its performance by calling it with

-the basic concepts of this approach; and the example Using
+ARRAYFUN shows the basic concepts of this approach; and the

-ARRAYFUN for Monte-Carlo Simulations shows how this can be
+example Using ARRAYFUN for Monte-Carlo Simulations shows how this

 MATLAB provides an extensive library of GPU-enabled functions in Parallel Computing Toolbox™, Image Processing Toolbox™, Signal Processing Toolbox™, and other products.
 However, there are many libraries of additional functions that do not have direct built-in analogs in MATLAB's GPU support.
 Examples include the NVIDIA Performance Primitives library and the CURAND library, which are included in the CUDA toolkit that ships with MATLAB.
 If you need to call a function in one of these libraries, you can do so using the GPU MEX interface.
 This interface allows you to extract the pointers to the device data from MATLAB gpuArrays so that you can pass these pointers to GPU functions.
 You can convert the returned values into gpuArrays for return to MATLAB.
 For more information see Run MEX-Functions Containing CUDA Code.

 Finally, you have the option of writing a custom CUDA kernel for the operation that you need.
 Such kernels can be directly integrated into MATLAB using the CUDAKernel object.

 The example Illustrating Three Approaches to GPU Computing: The Mandelbrot Set shows how to implement a simple calculation using three of the approaches